Steve Davis: Legacy

 Davis won a record 84 professional titles and was the runner-up in 38 events, with 28 of these as ranking event victories.
 His modern-era record of six world titles has been broken by both Stephen Hendry and Ronnie O'Sullivan, and his six UK Championship titles has been bettered only by O'Sullivan.
-Davis compiled 355 competitive centuries during his career.
+Davis compiled 338 competitive centuries during his career.
 He was coached by Frank Callan for much of his career, who also represented Hendry in the 1990s.
+In the 2005 book Masters of the Baize, a detailed comparison and ranking of snooker professionals, Luke Williams and Paul Gadsby rated Davis as the third-greatest snooker player of all time (behind Joe Davis and Hendry).
 In 2011, Davis was inducted into World Snooker's new Hall of Fame with seven other former world champions.
-In the book Masters of the Baize, a detailed comparison and ranking of snooker professionals, Luke Williams and Paul Gadsby rated Davis as the third-greatest snooker player of all time (behind Joe Davis and Hendry).

 Davis was one of the first professional players to play in China, touring through the 1980s.
 This, along with highly lucrative off-table endorsements, both set up by Hearn, allowed him to become the United Kingdom's highest paid sportsperson in the later half of the 1980s.
-During the 2010 world championship, to mark the anniversary of the 1985 world championship final, Davis appeared with Taylor before the beginning of the first semi-final to stage a humorous re-enactment of their historic final frame; Taylor entered the arena wearing a pair of comically oversized glasses, and Davis arrived sporting a red wig.
+During the 2010 world championship, to mark the anniversary of the 1985 world championship final, Davis appeared with Taylor before the beginning of the first semi-final to stage a humorous re-enactment of their historic final frame; Taylor entered the arena wearing a pair of comically oversized glasses and Davis arrived sporting a red wig.

 Personal life and honours

 In 1988, Davis became the only snooker player named as the BBC Sports Personality of the Year, and was made an MBE.
 He was made an OBE in 2000, and has been honorary president of the Snooker Writers' Association.
 Although he was on the board of Leyton Orient F.C., he has been a Charlton Athletic F.C. fan most of his life.

-He divorced his first wife Judith in 2005 after 15 years of marriage.
-They had two sons: Greg (born in 1991) and Jack (born in 1993).
-In 2012, Greg Davis entered the Q-School with the aim of winning a place on the professional snooker tour.
+Davis married flight attendant Judith (née Greig) in 1990.
+They have two sons together, Greg (born in 1991) and Jack (born in 1993).
+In 1995, a British tabloid newspaper paid a 19-year-old dancer £32,000 to publish her allegations that Davis had had an extramarital affair with her.
+Davis and his wife divorced in 2005.
+At age 47, Davis began a relationship with 31-year-old accounts worker Jeannie Nash, who became his long-term partner.
+In 2012, Davis's son Greg entered Q-School with the aim of winning a place on the professional snooker tour, but failed to do so.